 Community Clinic Director

 Jessica started her career in the veterinary field at a private practice in 2012.
 With a BS in Psychology from Virginia Tech, she has been a receptionist, a veterinary assistant, and veterinary technician.
 In December of 2015, Jessica joined the Louisiana SPCA Community Clinic team as the Wellness Services Supervisor.
 In December of 2016 Jessica became the Clinic Manager and then in June of 2017, she was named the Community Clinic Director.
-Jessica has overseen the growth of our Community Clinic over the past three and a half years.
-Improvements Jessica has overseen includes the addition of a comprehensive dental program, improvement of diagnostic capabilities to better serve our community, and an increase in the number of annual spay and neuter surgeries performed – in 2018, the Clinic performed just under 10,000 surgeries.
+Jessica has overseen the growth of our Community Clinic including the addition of a comprehensive dental program, improvement of diagnostic capabilities to better serve our community, and an increase in the number of annual spay and neuter surgeries performed.
 Jessica has three wonderful canine fur babies of her own.
-Nolan is an alumni of the LA/SPCA, Monkey was found wandering the streets of New Orleans, and Bessie is her foster fail that accompanies Jessica to work every day!
+Nolan is a Louisiana SPCA alum, Monkey was found wandering the streets of New Orleans, and Bessie (pictured here) is a foster fail that accompanies Jessica to work every day!